mahyaret/mahyaret.github.io/_posts/2020-04-17-pybullet-panda_2.md

 ## PD Controller
-This part is only for illustrating how we can use the Gym environment that we've just created and it is not not by any means practical.
+This part is only for illustrating how we can use the Gym environment that we've just created and it is not by any means practical.
+It is a simple [Proportional Derivative (PD) Controller](https://en.wikipedia.org/wiki/PID_controller).
+We used the default timestep in pybullet which is 240 Hz for calculating derivative.
+There are three states in this solution: first, reaching the object; second, closing the gripper; third, picking up the object.
+We use diagnostic information from environment to locate the object.
+That is why I said this solution is not practical and is just for illustration.
+Proportional gain, $$ k_p $$, and derivative gain, $$ k_d $$ are designed to be `10` and `1`, respectively.
+The error for the controller is considered to be `0.01`.
+I repeat 20 episodes of running at most 100 time steps for each to show the solution's performance.
 ```python
 import gym
 import gym_panda